 Mostly people visit this village during Nowruz, Ashura and Tasooa.

-It is recommended to wear suitable shoes for walking and to have sunscreen and sunglasses
+Recommended to wear suitable shoes for walking and to have sunscreen and sunglasses

 If you are interested to buy souvenirs, Abyaneh has a variety of handicrafts such as ornaments, carpets and veils.